Stock Options, Divorce and the Use of the Callahan Trust in NJ

 If the deferred compensation has not vested yet, this is where things get tricky; since it has not yet vested, there is no tangible asset to distribute yet.
 Since the couple is divorcing during the specified period of time that the compensation is deferred, the non-employee spouse may not be entitled to have the full amount of the compensation divided at divorce, but rather the portion of the compensation that was earned during the marriage.

 In the case of unvested deferred compensation, since the asset cannot be transferred directly to the non-employee spouse, the employee may hold the asset in a constructive trust, called a Callahan Trust, for the other spouse.
 In the case of stock options, the employee spouse must exercise the option to purchase stock on behalf of the non-employee spouse.
 A Callahan Trust is so-called because of the 1976 New Jersey case that determined how stock options that have not yet vested are to be handled in a divorce.

 Alternatively, as with vested compensation, the court may determine the value of the compensation and award it solely to the employee spouse and award equivalent assets to the non-employee spouse to offset that award.
 In the case of stock options this may not be a good option, given that the stock options may not have an equivalent alternative.

 The equitable distribution of stock options and other deferred compensation must be carefully handled to ensure fairness.
-If you are considering a divorce, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free consultation.
+If you are considering a divorce, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.

 Callahan v.
 Callahan, 142 N.J.
 Super.
 325 (1976).